Homotopy Theoretic and Categorical Models of Neural Information Networks: Introduction and motivation

 In \cite{ManMan17} it was stressed, in particular, that such a comparison should be {\it not restricted,} but rather {\it widened}, by the existence of wide spectra of space and time scales relevant for understanding both of ``cognition'' and ``computation''.

 In particular, in \cite{ManMan17} it was argued that we must not {\it a priori} decide that brain should be compared to a computer, or neuron to a chip.
-We suggested, that there exists fruitful similarities between spatio--temporal activity patterns of {\it one brain} and {\it the whole Web}; or else between similar patterns on the levels of {\it history of civilisations}, and several functional neuronal circuits developing {\it in a brain of a single human being from birth to ageing.}
+We suggested, that there exist fruitful similarities between spatio-temporal activity patterns of a {\it one brain} and {\it the whole Web}; or between similar patterns on the levels of {\it history of civilizations}, and several functional neuronal circuits developing {\it in a brain of a single human being from birth to ageing.}

-It was long ago noticed that various mathematical models of such processes have skeletons of common type: {\it partly oriented graphs} describing paths of transmission and/or transformation of information.
-Mathematical machinery of topological nature (geometric realisation of graphs by simplicial complexes, and their topological invariants) must be in such studies connected with mathematical machinery of information theory (probability distributions, entropy, complexity ...): cf.~ \cite{Mar19} and \cite{Hess}.
+It was noticed long ago that various mathematical models of such processes have skeletons of common type: {\it oriented graphs} describing paths of transmission and/or transformation of information.
+Mathematical machinery of topological nature (geometric realization of graphs by simplicial complexes, and their topological invariants) must be connected, in such studies, with mathematical machinery of information theory (probability distributions, entropy, complexity ...): cf.~\cite{Mar19} and \cite{Hess}.

-Primary goal of the {\it research part} of this paper consists in the enrichment of the domain of useful tools: partly oriented graphs can be considered as {\it graphs of morphisms} between objects of various categories, and topological invariants of their geometric realisations might include {\it homotopical} rather than only (co)homological invariants.
-Respectively, we continue studying their possible interaction with information--theoretic properties started e.g. in \cite{Mar19} and \cite{Man15}.
+The primary goal of this paper consists in the enrichment of the domain of useful tools: paths in oriented graphs can be considered as compositions of morphisms between objects of categories, and assignments of resources of different types (computational, metabolic, informational) to networks can be regarded as functors between suitable categories.
+Topological invariants of their geometric realizations might include {\it homotopical} rather than only (co)homological invariants.
+Respectively, we continue studying their possible interaction with information-theoretic properties started e.g.~in \cite{Mar19} and \cite{Man15}.

-As in classical theoretical mechanics, such invariants embody {\it configuration and phase spaces} of systems that we are studying, {\it equations of motion, conservation laws}, etc.

-In the setting we develop here, the main {\em configuration space} is the space of all consistent functorial mappings of a network and its subsystems to a monoidal category of resources (computational systems, codes, information structures).

-An in the case of classical mechanics, this kinematic setup describing the configuration space is then enriched with dynamics, in the form of categorical Hopfield networks.
+As in classical theoretical mechanics, such invariants embody {\it configuration and phase spaces} of systems that we are studying, {\it equations of motion, conservation laws}, etc. In the setting we develop here, the main {\em configuration space} is the space of all consistent functorial mappings of a network and its subsystems to a monoidal category of resources (computational systems, codes, information structures).
+As in the case of classical mechanics, this kinematic setup describing the configuration space is then enriched with dynamics, in the form of categorical Hopfield networks.